awslabs/aws-iatk/docs/tutorial/examples/xray_testing.md

 description: Example to showcase how to test with X-Ray traces
 ---

 This example shows how to test with AWS X-Ray traces.
 When implemented throughout your application, X-Ray traces provides a good amount of detail that you can inspect for testing purposes.
-AWS CTK helps you fetch traces and parse them into objects that can easily be queried for inspection.
+AWS IATK helps you fetch traces and parse them into objects that can easily be queried for inspection.
 For example, you can easily verify if a trace hits an expected sequence of AWS resources.

 ### System Under Test (SUT)